 Multi-agent systems consist of autonomous entities known as agents.
 Working collaboratively, agents solve tasks by learning and acting on interactions with one another and the environment they’re in.
 These entities could represent anything, including different computers in a network, different pieces of software or even a person.

 When multi-agent systems are used to process lots of real-world data from an emerging situation such as an outbreak, it can allow civil servants, doctors, and organisations to create malleable models of different potential scenarios.
 These simulations reveal non-obvious outcomes, which otherwise may have gone unnoticed allowing leaders to make informed decisions.
-An illustrative example of this is Contagion Modelling: Applying Spatial Simulation To Track The Spread Of Pathogens.

 UK Multi-Agent Systems Symposium At The Turing Institute